Amnesty for alcohol and other drugs

 Non‐consensual sexual intercourse is vaginal or anal penetration by any body part or foreign object or oral copulation (mouth to genital contact or genital to mouth contact) however slight by a person upon a person without consent.

 Standard of proof used by the hearing authority.
 Preponderance of evidence means that the statements and information presented in the matter must indicate to a reasonable person that it is more likely than not that the respondent committed a violation.

-Person whom it is alleged committed a violation or violations of Policy 03.004 and/or the Student Code of Conduct.
+Student, student organization, or student group ( as defined by the Student Code of Conduct ) who is alleged to have committed a violation or violations of Policy 03.004 and/or the Student COde of Conduct.
 There may be more than one respondent for an incident.